 What Are Aggravating Circumstances?

-If you are charged with a DUI in Kentucky, you may face enhanced penalties if a prosecutor can prove that aggravating circumstances were involved.
+If you are convicted of a DUI in Kentucky, you may face enhanced penalties if a prosecutor can prove that aggravating circumstances were involved.
 In essence, aggravating circumstances include anything that made the crime worse, or more dangerous.
-Under Kentucky law, aggravating circumstances include:
+Under Kentucky law, aggravating circumstances for a DUI include:

 - Speeding more than thirty (30) miles per hour above the speed limit;

 - Driving the wrong way on a limited-access highway;

 - Causing an accident resulting in death or serious physical injury while driving under the influence;